kchanda2/SUGAR2/README.md

 # Instructions to run the Gazebo simulation environment:
 The Gazebo environment simulates the multi-robot behaviors.
 The simualation environment of Gazebo can be found under Gazebo folder.
 The instructions assume that [ROS](https://www.ros.org/) and [Gazebo](http://gazebosim.org/tutorials?tut=ros_overview) are already installed.
 We use ROS Kinectic in our simulations.
+To communicate with Unity, we need to install [ROS#](https://github.com/siemens/ros-sharp).
+Also, ROS# needs rosbridge_suite to intiate TCP/IP connections with Unity.

 Once ROS and Gazebo are installed, create a workspace and add the Gazebo folder to it and recompile the workspace.
 Then in a terminal, run the following command: